natf17/shopify-embedded-app/README.md

 The following outlines how this project meets the Shopify requirements for app installation as described [here](https://shopify.dev/docs/apps/build/authentication-authorization/access-tokens/authorization-code-grant):
 - We leverage Spring Security OAuth2 Client to perform the Authorization code grant flow and obtain the token upon installation:
 - Scenario 1: The shop is being installed (`/shopify`)
-  - Step 1: Verify the installation request: See `ShopifyInstallationRequestFilter`
+  - Step 1: Verify the installation request: See `ShopifyInstallationRequestFilter`, `ShopifyRequestAuthenticationToken`
-  - ShopifyOAuthTokenExistsFilter doesn't find a token for this shop
+  - `ShopifyRequestAuthenticationProvider` authenticates the request, but the principal reflects that no OAuth token was found.
-  - In OAuth2AuthorizationRequestRedirectFilter, ShopifyOAuth2AuthorizationRequestResolver builds a OAuth2AuthorizationRequest for the redirect (Step 2: Request authorization code)
+  - In `OAuth2AuthorizationRequestRedirectFilter`, `ShopifyOAuth2AuthorizationRequestResolver` builds a `OAuth2AuthorizationRequest` for the redirect (Step 2: Request authorization code)
   - ShopifyAuthorizationRequestRedirectStrategy
     - if embedded: returns a generated html page that will exit the iframe page via an AppBridge redirect
     - if not embedded: redirects to the authorization uri